WroDo/pdfconvertomat/README.md

 - As usual: refactor!

 # Installing
-- Use a LAMP with Poppler-Tools.
+- Use a LAMP with Poppler-Tools and ghostscript.
 - Create log and uploads folders, make them writable for your webserver.
 - Create your own etc/globals.php from the template
 - Upload a company logo